aapfeldorf/aapfeldorf.github.io/docs/index.md

 Another feature of Artifacts is its ability to generate document templates.
 Claude can take any context or information given and integrate it into your desired document.
 Unfortunately, Claude is not capable of generating Artifacts in the form of Microsoft Word documents (```.docx``` files).
 They can only be downloaded as Markdown (```.md```), text (```.txt```), or PDF (```.pdf```) files.
 Markdown is an [easy-to-use language for creating formatted text documents](https://www.markdownguide.org/getting-started/).
 Resources online can [convert markdown to word documents](https://mconverter.eu/convert/markdown/docx/).

-As an example, assume you are a engineering student in college who needs to clean up their resume before applying for summer internships.
+As an example, assume you are an engineering student in college who needs to clean up their resume before applying for summer internships.
 You have a current resume, but it's a little messy and you aren't really sure how to go about cleaning it up.
-You ask Claude "Can you generate a sample resume for an engineering student?"
+You ask Claude, "Can you generate a sample resume for an engineering student?"
 It may spit out an Artifact like this:

 ![Sample resume Artifact with filled in information](https://hackmd.io/_uploads/B1_2YttTke.png)

 This is a great start.
 The formatting is appealing and the organizational structure is solid.
-However, you aren't Alex Rodriguez and this information isn't representative of you.
+But you aren't Alex Rodriguez and this information isn't representative of you.
 To refine the document, you may want to ask something like this: "I like the layout and format, but can you take out the sample information?"

 ![Resume template Artifact with fillable sections](https://hackmd.io/_uploads/BkqkoKY61x.png)

 Now you have a blank-slate template with the formatting preserved.
-From here, you have multiple options with how to proceed.
+From here, you have many options with how to proceed.
 You can:

 * Copy the text and paste it into a word processor like Microsoft Word or Google Docs and work on it from there.
 * Ask Claude to fill in certain sections of the resume with the information you provide it (projects, previous employment, skills, etc).
 * Continue to change formatting until you are satisfied.
 * Download the Artifact as a PDF ready to upload to applicant pages.

-In just minutes you generated a usable resume that looks good to employers and can be easily modified.
+In minutes, you generated a usable resume that looks good to employers and can be easily modified.
 If your application requires it, you could also ask Claude to create a cover-letter template using your resume.
-This is just one of many ways you can utilize Artifacts, and specifically document templates, to increase your productivity and assist you in your day-to-day tasks.
+This is one of many ways you can use Artifacts and specifically document templates to boost your productivity and assist you in your day-to-day tasks.

 ## Ethical Implications

 With the usage of AI, the discussion of ethics is never far off.
-This guide is not intended to advise you on how to ethically use LLMs or other forms of artificial intelligence, but instead this section will inform you on some basic ideals/practices that should be kept in mind when using AI/LLMs.
+This guide is not intended to recommend you on how to ethically use LLMs or other forms of artificial intelligence, but this section will inform you on some basic ideals/practices to keep in mind when using AI/LLMs.

-### Never share sensitive personal information
+### Never share sensitive/personal information

 This is a pretty standard rule of the internet.
 LLMs commonly use their users' conversations for training purposes, so it is important to not share sensitive information.